-- Iron supplements - Siber supplements such as Metamucil, Citrucel and Fiberall - On not eat nuts, seeds, popcorn, or corn (other examples include tomatoes, granola with dried fruit, raisins).
+- Second Fiber Supplements Such as Metamucil, Citrucel and Fiberall - O Do not eat nuts, seeds, popcorn, or corn (other examples include tomatoes, granola with dried fruit, raisins).

 Take all other medications.

 PLEASE CALL THE OFFICE IF:

 - You are diabetic. - You are pregnant. - You are on Coumadin, Warfarin, Plavix or any other anti-coagulation therapy. - You have an artificial heart valve, internal cardiac defibrillator (ICD), prior history of heart valve infection or require antibiotics prior to medical procedures. - You are on dialysis, or have chronic kidney disease and see a kidney specialist.